-1. Chicago Community Trust (CCT) to serve as the fiscal agent of the Cook County COVID-19

-Small Business Recovery Grant and Technical Assistance Program.
-CCT will be responsible for distributing the County's funds along with those from other philanthropic investors to local business service organizations for \$15 M.

-- 2. Southland Development Authority (SDA) to implement the Southland Development Technical Assistance Network for \$1 million. - 3.
+- 1. Chicago Community Trust (CCT) to serve as the fiscal agent of the Cook County COVID-19 Small Business Recovery Grant and Technical Assistance Program.
+CCT will be responsible for distributing the County's funds along with those from other philanthropic investors to local business service organizations for \$15 M. - 2.
+Southland Development Authority (SDA) to implement the Southland Development Technical Assistance Network for \$1 million. - 3.
 Chicago Cook Workforce Partnership (Partnership) to implement the Back to Work Cook County for \$4 M - 4.
 Illinois Manufacturing Excellence Center (IMEC) to implement the Cook County Manufacturing Cares Package for \$500,000. - 5.
 Housing Authority of Cook County to implement the Cook County Rental Assistance Program for \$20 M. - 6.
 Illinois Housing Development Authority or other appropriate housing agency to implement the Cook County Mortgage Assistance Program for \$20 M. - 7.
-The Cook County Critical Social Service Programs, as follows: - a) BEDS Plus, Connections for the Homeless, Housing Forward, JOURNEYS, Respond Now, and South Suburban PADS to implement the Homeless Sheltering Program for \$5 M. - b) Lawyers' Committee for Better Housing and other appropriate entities providing legal aid, housing counseling and foreclosure mediation services to implement the Legal Aid, Housing Counseling and Foreclosure Mediation Program for \$1.1 M - c) Community and Economic Development Association (CEDA) to implement the Utility Assistance Program for \$2.1 M - d) Greater Chicago Food Depository to implement the Food Assistance Program for \$1.1 M. - e) Family Independence Initiative to implement the Direct Financial Assistance Program for \$2.1 M.
+The Cook County Critical Social Service Programs, as follows: - a) BEDS Plus, Connections for the Homeless, Housing Forward, JOURNEYS, Respond Now, and South Suburban PADS to implement the Homeless Sheltering Program for \$5 M. - b) Lawyers' Committee for Better Housing and other appropriate entities providing legal aid, housing counseling and foreclosure mediation services to implement the Legal Aid, Housing Counseling and Foreclosure Mediation Program for \$1.1 M

+- c) Community and Economic Development Association (CEDA) to implement the Utility Assistance Program for \$2.1 M - d) Greater Chicago Food Depository to implement the Food Assistance Program for \$1.1 M. - e) Family Independence Initiative to implement the Direct Financial Assistance Program for \$2.1 M.

-BE IT FURTHER RESOLVED, that the Cook County Board of Commissioners hereby authorizes BED to seek and receive further funding and resources from outside sources to provide additional funding for, and/or expand, any or all of the above programs; the Cook County Board of Commissioners further authorizes the Chief of BED to modify the funding allocations provided in this Resolution based upon need and utilization.
+BE IT FURTHER RESOLVED, that the Cook County Board of Commissioners hereby authorizes the Chief of BED to modify the funding allocations provided in this Resolution based upon need and utilization; and